 The most black diamond aspect of Fonna is the road up to the glacier.
 Its a 16-km bus ride to Fonna Glacier ski resort, a one lane road with crazy hairpins turns, climbing swiftly from sea level up 3,900 vertical feet.

 Fonna’s spectacular mountain road ends in a small parking lot by the glacier, where you find Fonna’s humble facilities – two 1970’s vintage chalet buildings.
 The first hut sells lift tickets ($390 krone for the day) and rents skis, boards, boots, poles, helmets – everything you need to ski if you arrived by boat.
-Fonna’s modest lodge serves home cooked food cafeteria style and restrooms. teh picnic tables outside are the best seat int eh house on a clear day.
+Fonna’s modest lodge serves home cooked food cafeteria style and restrooms.
+Picnic tables outside are the best seat up on the glacier plateau on a clear day.

 Fonna’s T-Bar is the only lift – intentional to withstand the ice movement on the glacier, it climbs efficiently up 800’ vertical.
-Fonna’s trails are very wide, moderatelty picthed, and well-groomed, even salted to harden the snow from melting on warm summer days.
+Fonna’s trails are very wide, moderately pitched, and well-groomed, even salted to harden the snow from melting on warm summer days.

 Your panorama from Fonna is striking blue water below and lush green mountains in contrast to the white wintery glacier.
 You can see Rosendal’s towering Alps and the North Sea in the distance.
 For non-skiers, guided glacier tours depart from Fonna’s base lodge.
 Sunscreen is a must, beware the sun’s refraction from the snow at high elevation even though it feels cool on your face.

-Dress in layers for glacier skiing, its winter-like and very exposed, but you can be blessed with intense sun and summer temperatures.
-We skied 14 laps on the glacier, with a few stops for water in the lodge and a picnic of Norwegian cheese, smoked fish and fruit.
+Dress in layers for glacier skiing, its winter-like and very exposed, but you can be blessed with intense sun and summer temperatures as the day progresses.
+We skied 14 laps on the glacier, with a few stops for water in the lodge and later an alpine picnic of Norwegian cheese, smoked fish and fruit.
 The only bus back to Jondal is 3:50pm, get a front seat as the descent is as stunning as the ride up.
-We were back to town, on our charter sailboat in Jondal harbor by 4:30, for drinks at Hardangerfjord Lodge overlooking the water.
+We were back to town, on our Norwegian charter sailboat in Jondal harbor by 4:30, for drinks at Hardangerfjord Lodge overlooking the water.
 Don’t be surprised to see local kids jumping off the ferry dock into the “refreshing” Hardanger Fjord – after all it is summer – and you were just skiing.